alcherk/SampleCode/GLEssentials/Readme.txt

 from source also loaded in.
 It also creates an FBO and texture to render a reflection of the model.
 It uses an environment mapping GLSL program to apply the reflection texture to a plane.
-This sample also demonstrates sharing of OpenGL ES source code for iPhone OS and OpenGL source code for Mac OS X.
+This sample also demonstrates sharing of OpenGL ES source code for iPhone OS and OpenGL source code for OS X.
-Additionally, it demonstrates how to obtain and use an OpenGL 3.2 rendering context on Mac OS X Lion.
+Additionally, it implement fullscreen rendering, retina display support, and demonstrates how to obtain and use an OpenGL 3.2 rendering context on OS X.

 ================================================================================
 BUILD REQUIREMENTS: